Setting up gas and electric with British Gas

-Learn how to set up gas and electricity for the first time with our handy guide.
+Learn how to set up gas and electricity for the first time in a new home with our handy guide.

 With all the excitement of setting up a new home, it can be easy to forget about your energy supply.
-But getting it sorted is an essential job.
+But as a new customer, getting your gas and electric sorted is essential.
 Whether you’re renting your first home, a first-time buyer or setting up gas and electricity in a new build, there are a few things you’ll need to do.
 Here we explain everything you need to know about setting up your gas and electric for the first time, from finding your meter and providing your first readings to sorting out the best energy deal.

 Before you move house